ISAITB/docs-services/source/processing/index.rst

 Parts of this implementation are abstracted (e.g. the session management details, the reading of ZIP entries through a ``zipReader`` component) but the use of sessions should be clear.
 Basically in each ``process`` call you receive the session identifier that you can leverage to associate different calls and to cache shared state.
-Finally, note that in such a service implementation it would be important to have a correct implementation of the :ref:`processing__operations__endTransaction` operation to correctly clear obsolete state.
+Finally, note that in such a session-aware service it would be important to have a correct implementation of the :ref:`processing__operations__endTransaction` operation to correctly clear obsolete state.

+.. index:: endTransaction (Processing)
 .. _processing__operations__endTransaction:

 endTransaction